-Today, most so-called mobile homes are actually moved only once from the factory to the home site.
-Still, each manufactured home’s first journey is a complex process that has the potential to be stressful and even costly if the proper procedures aren’t followed.
+Today, the majority of mobile homes are actually moved only once from the factory to the home site.
+Still, mobile home delivery is a complex process that has the potential to be stressful and even costly if the proper procedures aren’t followed.

 What preparations should a home buyer take to make sure their manufactured home is delivered successfully and safely?
-Here, MHVillage’s manufactured home experts will give mobile home buyers a quick guide to what to expect from the process of mobile home delivery.
+Here, MHVillage’s manufactured home experts will give buyers a quick guide for what to expect from the mobile home delivery process.

 Before a manufactured home ever touches your lot, the lot must be prepared and in good condition.
 Take the following steps before buying a manufactured home to ensure that the site is ready to receive your new home:

 - Always have a prospective lot inspected by your manufactured home dealer before designating it as your delivery space.